 - Find inspiration from other notable speakers, whether it’s Tony Robbins, Steve Jobs, or Tony Fernandez.
 Pick their presentations apart to see how they talk and build rapport with the audience.

 - Use a presentation design tool like Piktochart to create beautiful presentations.
-Templates are a safe option if graphic design is not your strong suit.
+Our pre-made presentation templates are a safe option if graphic design is not your strong suit.

 - Make your presentation about your audience, not you.
 Put your audience first and it’ll be easier to succeed at informing, inspiring, and moving them to take a desirable action (e.g. a sale, a visit on your website, or a follow on social media)